 - Conduct a standard follow-up call within a specified time after each patient visit.

 - After the visit, send an email or text message with a secure feedback link, allowing patients to provide real-time input.

 - Send email or text reminders regarding the patient’s next appointment.

-- Have office staff contact new patients to see if they were pleased with their first appointment and answer any questions, and welcome the patient to the practice.
+- Have office staff contact new patients to see if they were pleased with their first appointment, answer any questions, and welcome the patient to the practice.